lite-xl/lite-xl-lsp/README.md

 While still a work in progress it already implements all the most important features to make your life easier while coding with Lite XL.
-Using it requires __Lite XL v2.1+__  (for __Lite XL v2.0.1__ to __Lite XL v2.0.5__ check out the __0.1__ branch).
-Also [lint+] is optionally used to render diagnostic messages while you type so make sure to grab that too.
+Using it requires __Lite XL v2.1+__  (for __Lite XL v2.0.1__ to __Lite XL v2.0.5__ check out the __0.1__ branch). [lint+] is optionally used to render diagnostic messages while you type so make sure to get it.
+Also, the [snippets] plugin is used to properly process the received autocompletions in the form of snippets, so grab that too.

 To use, clone this project into the __lsp__ directory in your plugins folder.
 Finally you will need the [Widgets] lib so make sure to also drop